What is Memory Mapped File and IO in Java

 Advantage and Disadvantage of Memory Mapped File

-Possibly the main advantage of Memory Mapped IO is performance which is important to build high frequency electronic trading system.
+Possibly the main advantage of Memory Mapped IO is the performance which is important to build high-frequency electronic trading system.
 Memory Mapped Files are way faster than standard file access via normal IO.
-Another big advantage of memory mapped IO is that it allows you to load potentially larger file which is not otherwise accessible.
+Another big advantage of memory mapped IO is that it allows you to load a potentially larger file which is not otherwise accessible.
 Experiments show that memory mapped IO performs better with large files.
-Though it has disadvantage in terms of increasing number of page faults.
-Since operating system only loads a portion of file into memory if a page requested is not present in memory, then it would result in page fault.
+Though it has a disadvantage in terms of increasing number of page faults.
+Since operating system only loads a portion of the file into memory if a page requested is not present in memory, then it would result in the page fault.
 It can also be used to share data between two processes.

 Memory Mapped IO Support in Operating System